secretstartups/handbook/digital-experience/onetrust-cookie-consent/index.html.md

 Note: There are legal requirements around having the banner appear for certain regions, and having those regions' cookies set too "off" by default.

 Any changes to the UX and other configurations should be published within OneTrust by going to _OneTrust > Cookie Compliance > Scripts > gitlab.com > Publish_.
 The changes could take up to 4 hours to appear.
 After clicking publish, we also have the option of re-triggering the cooke consent banners even if viewers have already dismissed it.
+Please do not make changes to the design of the banner or modal without Digital Experience UX team review.

 ## Implementation